tranade/srt-backend/README.md

 3. Run the following command to create a venv: `python3 -m venv venv`
 4. Activate the venv: `source venv/bin/activate`
 5. Install the requirements: `pip install -r requirements.txt`
-6. Create a `.env` file and copy the values from the `.env.example` file
+6. Create a `.env` file and copy the values from the `.env.example` file.
+This a hidden file as it starts with a '.' so run `ls -a` to see it in the file tree.
 7. Populate the `.env` file with the correct values
 8. Test the service runs correctly: `python3 main.py`
 9. Now that the service is running correctly we need to setup the service to run in the background.
 Please close the